Luna-Klatzer/docs_openhiven.py/source/intro/quick_start.rst

 A simple Bot
 ============

-    Using the event listeners you can build a simple bot that can listen to commands using :class:`on_message_create()`.
+    Using the event listeners, you can build a simple bot that can listen to commands using :class:`on_message_create()`.

-    In this case a simple Self-Bot or User-Bot is used.
-That means a account on Hiven will be overtaken and the program will be able to interact as such user.
-To use a bot-account please notice that in the current version v0.1, bot-accounts are only partially supported, but they can be used using the :ref:`BotClient` class.
+    In this case, a simple Self-Bot or User-Bot is used.
+That means the Client will 'overtake' an account on Hiven, and the program will be able to interact as such user.
+To use a bot-account please notice that in the current version, bot-accounts are only partially supported, but they can be used using the :ref:`BotClient` class.

-    Example for a simple `!ping` command
+    Example for a simple `!ping` command that was triggered in a channel visible to the Client.

     .. code-block:: python